30 Festive Christmas Cartoons to Watch This Holiday

 The Year Without a Santa Claus (1974)

 This Christmas cartoon classic will definitely lift your spirits this holiday season.
 When a discouraged Santa Claus decides to take a vacation from the annual holiday, Mrs. Claus and a pair of elves go on a quest to find his Christmas spirit.
-Don’t miss these 14 Christmas traditions from around the world you will definitely want to steal.
+Don’t miss these top kids’ Christmas movies to watch on Netflix.

 All I Want for Christmas Is You (2017)